About The Marylebone Project

 The Marylebone Project is supported by our patron Ellie Goulding.

-Marylebone Project are proud to have been awarded £691,756 in May 2016 by the Big Lottery Fund.
-This funding will be over 5 years and is part of the Big Lottery Fund Women and Girls Programme.
+Marylebone Project are proud to have been awarded £691,756 in May 2016 by the National Lottery Community Fund.
+This funding will be over 5 years and is part of the Women and Girls Initiative.
 We are one of 63 successful projects taking part in a programme to work with marginalised women, in a holistic way, to help them face a better future.

 To Find Out More

-We are currently working to provide more information on our website, but if you are interested and would like to find out more about the Marylebone Project then please take a look at our Twitter and Facebook pages for real time news about the work we are doing.
+If you would like to find out more about the Marylebone Project then please take a look at our Twitter and Facebook pages for real time news about the work we are doing.